kostya-creator/kostya-creator/README.md

 ### I used to be into video editing and design, and that's how I realized I absolutely love creating interesting things.
 But I burned out.
 (I used to make money freelancing.
 Ah, those were good times.)

-And one more very important piece of information: I'm gay (no).

 ### If you're an employer / manager / businessman and you're reading this:

 # PLEASE HIRE ME 0/7 (0 days working, 7 days resting).
 I'll even name my son after you.
 Please 🥺🐧